 Leaf-feeding beetles (Chrysomelidae).
-Two species attacking willows are worthy of note though neither is known to attack the cricket bat willow:-
+Two species attacking willows are worthy of note though neither is known to attack the cricket bat willow:

-Galerucella lineola F. These beetles measure one fifth of an inch in length, and are straw yellow with occasional darker markings on the wing covers.
+Galerucella lineola F. These beetles measure onefifth of an inch in length, and are straw yellow with occasional darker markings on the wing covers.
 They hibernate under dead bark, in old posts, or under vegetable refuse.
 In the winter they can endure a considerable amount of exposure to wet conditions.
 They lay their eggs in May and early June.
 These are white and lie conspicuously on the terminal leaves of the shoots.
-The caterpillars are plentiful by the end of June.
+The larvae are plentiful by the end of June.
 They pupate in the soil, and the second brood emerges during the first week of August.
 Both adult and larva feed on the willow, attacking buds, leaves and stem.
 The adults devour the whole leaf up to the midrib, the larvae skeletonise the leaves, eating epidermis and mesophyll.
 Severe attack entails complete defoliation.
-The insect is often a severe pest of basket willows, and the following sprays are recommended: -pyrethrum emulsion -2 gallons to 100 gallons of water;- Nicotine emulsion-nicotine $\frac{3}{4}$ oz., soft soap 1 lb., to 10 gallons of water;- Lead arsenate -1 lb. to 10 gallons of water combined with an efficient spreading agent.
+The insect is often a severe pest of basket willows, and the following sprays are recommended: DDT emulsion; nicotine or pyrethrum spray or dust.
 The spray should be applied in early June when the larvae are young.
 The insect attacks S. triandra and its varieties.

 Phyllodecta vitellinae L. The adult beetle is smaller than G. lineola, oblong oval in shape, and bronze green in colour.
 The beetles hibernate in a similar manner to the latter species.
-They emerge from hibernation from April to the end of May, feeding for a certain time before pairing.
-Egglaying begins at the end of May and lasts until the third week of June, unless interrupted by adverse weather conditions.
+They emerge from hibernation from April to the end of May, and feed for a certain time before pairing.
+Egg-laving begins at the end of May and lasts until the third week of June, unless interrupted by adverse weather conditions.
 The white eggs are laid in batches of 10 to 30, on the undersides of the leaves.
 Each beetle lays from 200 to 300 eggs.
-The eggs hatch in about a fortnight, and the young larvae feed in companies for a period of 15 to 25 days when they are full grown.
-They are typical chrysomelids, with well-developed legs, and the body covered with regular rows of black, spiny, chitinized (horny) areas, some bearing glands, which secrete a fluid which affords efficient protection against sprays.
+The eggs hatch in about a fortnight, and the young larvae feed in companies for a period of 15 to 25 days, when they are full grown.
+They are typical chrysomelids, with welldeveloped legs, and the body covered with regular rows of black, spiny, chitinized (horny) areas, some bearing glands, which secrete a fluid which affords efficient protection against sprays.
 The pupal stage is passed in the soil and lasts two weeks, the second brood appearing in the second week of August.
 The greatest amount of adult damage is done at this time.
-The adults attack the terminal shoots, and bushy growth results.
+The adults attack the terminal shoots. and bushy growth results.
 They feed mostly on the upper surface of the leaves.
 In late seasons they often do much damage by feeding on the unopened buds.
 The larvae skeletonise the lower leaf surfaces.
-Control is difficult, as natural enemies are unknown, and pyrethrum emulsion is only effective against the young larvae.
+Control is difficult, as natural enemies are unknown. and pyrethrum emulsion is only effective against the young larvae.
 Lead arsenate, combined with an efficient spreading agent, kills the larvae, and deters the adults from egg-laying.

 Willows vary in susceptibility to attack.
 Much damage is done to some of the osiers.
-S. fragilis is only very slightly affected and S. alba var. caerulea is not attacked at all.
+S. fragilis is only very slightly affected and cricket bat willow is not attacked at all.